Matveibos/rails_answers_and_guides/SQL_tutorial.md

 7. Sorted in reverse order?

         SELECT * FROM my_table ORDER BY column_name DESC;
+8. How you can return certain row with condition?

+        SELECT * FROM my_table where price > 20;
 6. How you can wrte comment in sql?

         -- my-comment